 The Zebra Mussel Threat

-- Infested Lakes - Eight Texas lakes in three river basins can be classified as fully infested with zebra mussels, meaning the water body has an established, reproducing population: Belton, Bridgeport, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), Eagle Mountain, Lewisville, Randell (local Denison access only), Ray Roberts, Stillhouse Hollow, and Texoma.
+- Infested Lakes - Nine Texas lakes in three river basins can be classified as fully infested with zebra mussels, meaning the water body has an established, reproducing population: Belton, Bridgeport, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), Eagle Mountain, Lewisville, Randell (local Denison access only), Ray Roberts, Stillhouse Hollow, and Texoma.

 - "Suspect" Lakes - Zebra mussels or their larvae have been found once in recent years in Lake Fork and Lake Ray Hubbard.
-These water bodies are classified as "suspect.
+These water bodies are classified as "suspect."